Healthy Homes Assessment Hawkes Bay

 Callum

-What time will I require to be in compliance with requirements of the Healthy Homes Standards?
+When Do I need to be in compliance with my Healthy Homes Standards?

 Hawkes Bay Healthy Homes Compliance Timeframes

-Tenancies that were signed in the period between July 1st 2019 and the 30th June in 2021
+Tenancies signed in the period between July 1st 2019 to the 30th June in 2021

-• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement must be included in any renewal, new or altered tenancy contract.
+• A Healthy Homes Intent to Comply Statement An Insulation Statement as well as an Insurance Statement must be included in any renewal, new or altered tenancy contract.

 Beginning 1 July 2023

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Starting 1 July 2024

-• All rentals homes are required to comply with Healthy Homes Standard regardless of when the tenancy first began.
+• All rentals homes must be in compliance with the Healthy Homes Standard regardless of when the tenancy first began.

 Unreasonable Gaps & Holes